vlandham/captain_z/out/captain_z.md

 "Say now!"
 Called out one of the guards.
 "Don't you want your apple?"

 Captain Z turned around.
-One of the guards were moving slowly around the stand towards her and the children.
+One of the guards was moving slowly around the stand towards her and the children.
 She had a hunch that they weren't going to let them get away easily.
 The other picked up a mushy looking apple off the ground, not the one Lucy had picked, one that had been rotting there for some time.

 "That money bag of yours looks full of silvers.
 Maybe even a bit of gold," he said.
 "One little apple must not mean much to you."